nightscout/nightscout.github.io/docs/vendors/heroku/migrate.md

 ***Everybody else is going for Railway and you prefer a safer alternative because you're not afraid of an ugly Nightscout site name or adding a DDNS?
 Northflank is a good idea.***

 Not very sponsored, Northflank is also a good option, simple of use and offering a migration utility.
 The only issue is trying to remember your Nightscout site name (try `night--spicy-steam--nightscout--ci95-l9xw.code.run` for example).
-But this can be fixed easily using a free [DDNS](/nightscout/dns) service.

 ## **[Fly.io](/vendors/fly.io/migrate)**